 In addition, responses were received from the pharmacy directors, who admitted themselves, and later also in their voices during radio interviews, that there was a severe shortage that they claimed was caused by a lack of regular supply from the growing companies.

-The root of the shortage is the new reform managers, in which patients receive a prescription for cannabis with accurate THC and CBD percentages, so you can not choose from the range of products available at the pharmacy.
+The root of the shortage is the new reform managers, in which patients are given a prescription for cannabis with accurate THC and CBD percentages, so you can not choose from the range of products available at the pharmacy.

-Even worse, patients are given cannabis of Sativa or Indica, so even when the drug contains the correct THC and CBD, there is a shortage of Sativa, for example, and Indica is not available.
+Even worse, patients are given cannabis of Sativa or Indica, so even when the drug contains the correct THC and CBD, there is a shortage of Sativa, for example, and Indica can not be obtained instead.

 This controversial procedure, which is not based on any science or research, contravenes the current format in which a patient may choose the appropriate treatment or strain from a wide variety of strains.